Paul Duke (American football)

-Paul Anderson Duke (September 24, 1924 – March 24, 2009) was an American football center in the All-America Football Conference.
+Paul Anderson Duke (September 24, 1924 – March 24, 2009) was an American professional football center in the All-America Football Conference (AAFC).
 He played for the New York Yankees (1947).

 Born in DeKalb County, Georgia, he played collegiately for the Georgia Tech football team and was selected to the All-Southeastern Conference and All-American teams.
-While at Georgia Tech he was a member of the Chi Phi Fraternity.
+While at Georgia Tech he was a member of Chi Phi fraternity.
 He was inducted into the Georgia Tech Hall of Fame in 1963.